Expensive bits and bytes.

 The instant feedback of digital has dramatically changed how I take pictures, way more than I expected.
 It may not have made me a better photographer, but it has made me considerably more proficient at taking pictures.

-To make sure you have the basics right, you can take a test shot and view the image and its histogram on the back of the camera to check the exposure and effect instantly.
+To make sure you have the basics right, you can take a test shot and view the image and its histogram on the back of the camera to check exposure and effect instantly.
 Coupled with the ability to tweak a picture in Photoshop, you can say goodbye to throwing badly exposed slides into the bin and finally nail those night shots.
 Once you have the basics, you can fire off a bunch of pictures if the situation warrants (at no extra cost!) and pick the one with the best focus or composition when taking long telephoto train shots, or pics of fast or unpredictably moving objects such as cars, birds or animals.

 A different film for every shot

 Rather than being stuck with that loaded roll of 100 ISO, digital cameras allow you to change ISO on the fly which can be a lifesaver if the light dulls.
 You also gain flexibility in shutter speed or aperture selection for that one shot that needs a little more by cranking up or down the ISO with little worry of a loss in quality.
 As with film, higher ISO = more grain or digital 'noise', but the newer DSLR cameras don't suffer as much from these red, blue and green speckles visible when viewing a pic at 100% on your PC as the older editions.
+Most noise can be eliminated when converting RAW images or in Photoshop.

 The photographer inside

 I was lucky enough to be in NZ for a few days during the winter of 2004 but unfortunately the Midland line was experiencing a train drought, so I spent half an hour taking pictures of people sliding down the snowy Porters Pass hillside on rubber rings, sleds and plastic mats.
 I played with freezing the action, panning at slower speeds, silhouettes, front-lit, side-lit, zooming in to catch expressions, going wider to catch the mood - generally just playing around - and ended up with a bunch of great pics.
-I'm not intimate enough with my camera to snap off that perfect shot first time, so check the exposure and the effect on the spot, if it's wrong, alter the settings and have another go!
+I'm not intimate enough with my camera to snap off that perfect shot first time, so I check the exposure and the effect on the spot, if it's wrong, simply alter the settings and have another go.

 To fuel your creativity, you can take as many pictures as you like without worrying about film costs or even running out of film, because you can immediately delete the shots you don't like.
 I take more shots than I did with slides: keep the best, hiff the rest.
+Not more shots machine-gun style, but more shots from more spots.

 So it's cost effective then?